romesh-jaya/movie-store-backend-nodejs/README.md

 # movie-store-backend
 Backend for Movie store

-Runs a node.js server as the backedn
+Runs a node.js server as the backend with mongoDB to store data.